 In addition to authoring a biography on silent screen vamp Barbara La Marr (Barbara La Marr: The Girl Who Was Too Beautiful for Hollywood, available on Amazon and the University Press of Kentucky's website) and hosting a tribute website (www.barbaralamarr.net), I regularly present a program consisting of my self-authored, one-woman portrayal of Barbara and my slideshow lecture about her incredible life.
-I originally portrayed Barbara in a piece I wrote for the Pasadena Playhouse/Pasadena Museum of History production Channeling Hollywood, and I have since presented my program in various venues throughout Southern California and beyond, including Hollywood's Egyptian Theatre, the Old Town Music Hall in El Segundo, Hollywood Forever, libraries, and museums.
-(See Performance Dates below.)
+I originally portrayed Barbara in a piece I wrote for the Pasadena Playhouse and Pasadena Museum of History production Channeling Hollywood, and I have since presented my program in various venues throughout Southern California and beyond, including Hollywood's Egyptian Theatre, the Old Town Music Hall in El Segundo, the Hollywood Heritage Museum and other museums, Hollywood Forever, and libraries.
+(See Public Performance Dates below.)

 ***To schedule my Barbara La Marr program (my performance as Barbara and my slideshow lecture about her life), contact me directly via the contact tab at the top of the page.